YolfTypo3/SavCharts/Documentation/Reference/DataTags/Index.rst

   Description
     Defines the data from a query.

-    Attributes\:
+    Attributes:

-    - query (required)\: the query identifier.
+    - query (required): the query identifier.
-    - field (required)\: the field to extract from the query result.
+    - field (required): the field to extract from the query result.
-    - groupby\: it set, either the size of the reference defined by the tag and the id, for example "data#myDataId", or the given integer, will be used to group the data.
+    - groupby: it set, either the size of the reference defined by the tag and the id, for example "data#myDataId", or the given integer, will be used to group the data.
 It means that an new array element will be generated each time the count is reached.
 This option is useful to display data when GROUP BY clause is used in the query.